 \subsection{Rolling Scheduling}

-The RS module determines the operational states (start-up, shut-down, standby) and baseline load of each EL based on ultra-short-term forecasts of renewable power for the upcoming 4 h.
-This module uses a Mixed-Integer Linear Programming (MILP) approach with a time step of 5 to 15 min.
-The objective is to maximize hydrogen production revenue, as described by:
+The RS module determines the operational states (start-up, shut-down, or standby) and baseline load of each EL over a 4-hour horizon, based on ultra-short-term renewable power forecasts provided by the power plants.
+This module uses a MILP approach with a time step $\Delta t_{\mathrm{RS}}=5$ minutes.
+The objective is to maximize hydrogen production revenue, as described by (\ref{eq-1}),